 The email series provided subscribers with helpful tips and tricks in the form of sticky content to help users adjust to their new working or learning environment.
 Ultimately, the campaign was highly successful – exceeding revenue and engagement goals for the brand.

 Don’t: Send emails if you have nothing valuable to offer to your customers.
 Cluttering inboxes can hurt your deliverability and upset your subscribers.
-Don’t forget to keep a close eye on important email deliverability metrics like inboxing rates, unsubscribes, spam complaints, and blacklists so you can quickly pivot if you experience any trouble reaching the inbox.
+Don’t forget to keep a close eye on important email deliverability metrics like inboxing rates, unsubscribes, spam complaints, and blocklists so you can quickly pivot if you experience any trouble reaching the inbox.

 Conclusion: The pandemic has altered consumer behaviors, changed the landscape across industries, and created new rules of engagement for marketers.
 Even with many unknowns, sensitive and relevant messages that highlight products and services that improve quality of life for your customers can lead to a boost in conversions.